slarsendisney/personal-site/MD/Projects/MetaPreview/MetaPreview.md

 coverimg: "./MetaPreview.png"
 ---

-The aim of this project was to allow a user to see how changing certain pieces of meta data on a website, changes their appreance on social media platforms.
+The aim of this project was to allow a user to see how changing certain pieces of meta data on a website, changes their appearance on social media platforms.

 The project required two main capabilities:
 1. Mocked up examples of posts containing URLS from Facebook, Slack and Twitter.